 Public involvement during the planning process is very important.
-Many opportunities were provided to obtain input from the public, particularly residents and businesses that have been affected by hazards.
-For the 2005 plan and the 2015 update, the public was invited to participate through several concurrent means, including:
+Many opportunities were made to educate the public about the plan and to provide opportunites for input.
+For the 2005 plan and the 2016 update, the public was invited to participate through several concurrent means listed below.